caseyg/awesome/TOPICS.md

 *   [TheAcharya/Airlift](https://github.com/TheAcharya/Airlift) - Upload & Merge Data with Attachments to Airtable

-*   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - LLM based autonomous agent that conducts in-depth local and web research on any given topic
+*   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - LLM based autonomous agent that conducts local and web research on any topic and generates a comprehensive report with citations.

 *   [natelandau/obsidian-metadata](https://github.com/natelandau/obsidian-metadata) - Batch updates to metadata in an Obsidian vault